timb-machine-mirrors/triw0lf-HEARTH/Kindling/PEAK-Template.md

 - **Examples:**
   - Time-series charts to detect activity spikes
-  - Process lineage graphs to visualize parent-child process relationships
-  - Heatmaps of unusual user activity
+  - Heatmaps of unusual application installs

 ### Detection Logic
 *(How would this be turned into a detection rule?
 Thresholds, tuning considerations, etc.)*